skagankose/ada_fall_2017/index.md

 ## 1.1.
 Evolution of Granted Patents in Years

 In the first step, we wanted display the evolution of granted patents during the last decade in order to see the general trend.
-Since, the API cannot return more than 100'000 patents in one request, we needed to collect the number of patents month by month and aggregated the results by years.
 The resulting line graph can be seen in the following figure.

 <a id="Overview on patents growth"></a>
 ![Image](img/patents_overall.png)